backpackcloud/captain-hook/README.md

 #### Webhook Examples

-Bellow are some examples of how to use Captain Hook with known tools for leverage notifications.
+Bellow are some examples of how to use Captain Hook with known tools to leverage their notification capabilities.

 ##### Gitlab